growingdevs/growingdevs.github.io/_posts/2014-01-29-refactoring-rails-views-with-simplest-view.md

 What are the benefits?
 Well, we get nicer encapsulation.
 We don't have to expose the instance variable inside of the ERB for this particular case

+## Hello OO! ##

+After this section, I want to make a quick asside to point out something important.
+With SimplestView, we're back to using Ruby as the Object-Oriented language that it is!
+If we need to share code, we make a `module` to mixin.
+Or, if it makes sense, we can use inheritence.

-But, I think the best part about all of this, is we can now **easily** test, and refactor this view because it's just a Ruby class.
-If we have another method `formatted_county_sales_tax`, we can create a method to do the formatting.
+If we have another method `formatted_county_sales_tax`, we can extract a method to do the formatting.
 Then, if that new formatting method is used in multiple views, it's as easy as extracting a module like `SalesTaxFormattable`.

-If you were to move the `format_tax_rate` you would still have to share it with the helper modules for each _controller_ that might use it.
-Those helper modules end up being included into the aforementioned **anonymous** view class anyway!
+In addition, we can now **easily** test, and refactor this view because it's just a Ruby class.

 ## Controller Assignment ##